 Practices which have learned from past mistakes and previous design and functionality shortcomings offer the following criteria that need to be considered when evaluating a potential new EHR system:

 - First, know your practice’s needs by documenting workflow, recommends the American Health Information Management Association (AHIMA).
-Scheduling, patient documentation, treatment and medication management, copayments, coding, billing
+Scheduling, patient documentation, treatment and medication management, copayments, coding, billing claims processing are just a few of the areas that may need improvement and which may create challenges for your present and future EHR.

-and software development consultant, reports that most replacements or other changes in EHR fail because these key employees and end users aren’t included in the initial evaluation and subsequent implementation. - George Ellis, MD recommends building up your cash reserves so you have less need of using lines of credit when revenues drop – which will happen during the first days or weeks of implementation.
+- George Ellis, MD recommends building up your cash reserves so you have less need of using lines of credit when revenues drop – which will happen during the first days or weeks of implementation.

 - The system must be ICD-10-compliant as well as support MU Stage 2 reporting and attestation with an integrated single database solution, streamlining both workflow and reporting, allowing your practice to report and share clerical as well as administrative data.
 For example, if a patient’s lab report can simply interface with and be dropped into their chart without additional data entry, it speeds up the diagnostic process.

-- In its role as a practice’s legal business record, AHIMA adds that your EHR needs to able to comply with professional practice and additional legal standards, including data recovery, authentication
+- In its role as a practice’s legal business record, AHIMA adds that your EHR needs to able to comply with professional practice and additional legal standards, including data recovery, authentication HIPAA security.

-and HIPAA security. - A patient portal allowing optimum interaction and use by patients for requesting prescription refills, appointments, or making bill payments directly without additional staff involvement is another must-have, adds Dr. Ellis.
+- A patient portal allowing optimum interaction and use by patients for requesting prescription refills, appointments, or making bill payments directly without additional staff involvement is another must-have, adds Dr. Ellis.

 Outsourcing: another approach

 While making the decision whether to keep or replace, consider the advantages of partnering with an experienced medical billing services company such as M-Scribe, an industry leader since 2003.
-Call or email us today for a confidential analysis of your practice’s billing, coding
+Call or email us today for a confidential analysis of your practice’s billing, coding other documentation compliance needs.

 {{cta(‘d3f50f2a-65ca-409d-a661-bb8fd60ec45b’)}}